arigarmendia/NLP2/TP2/README.md

 ```

 This will:
-- Load your resume PDF.
+- Load the resume PDF.
 - Split it into text chunks.
 - Use Pinecone's embedding model to generate vector embeddings.
 - Upsert the chunks into the `cv-rag-index` Pinecone index.